 The Ryobi Tek4 (RP4530) Audio Plus Nose Suppression Headphones are full-coverage over-the-ear hearing protection headphones.
-When the unit is turned off, the comfortable hearing protectors to a very effective job of suppressing the sounds from loud power tools.
+When the unit is turned off, the comfortable hearing protectors do an effective job of suppressing the sounds from loud power tools.
 When the unit is turned on, the built-in Speech Amplification Technology is designed to pick up voices and other desirable sounds to allow for normal conversations while reducing loud noises.

 While background sounds are amplified higher than desired, the comfort and reduction of loud noises make these a viable option to traditional hearing protection.

-- Input audio from external source is barely loud enough to be heard when source is maxed out
+- Input audio from external sources is barely loud enough to be heard.

 - Operated by a 4-volt Lithium-Ion cell, with external charger included.